 Looking ahead, we will support the recovery of disaster-affected areas through a wide variety of activities.

-The Great East Japan Earthquake Fukushima Children’s Fund: ¥650,000
+September: The Great East Japan Earthquake Miyagi Children’s Education Fund ¥618,400

 In order to maintain the trust of local communities, Sumitomo Chemical will promote its social responsibilities by making various social contributions distinctive to the Sumitomo Chemical Group from three perspectives: securing safety, a sound environment, and health; nurturing the children of the next generation; and assisting in natural disaster relief.